Updated April 2026 18 min read

 kWh/year - Edinburgh

-The UK's solar resource is comparable to much of northern Germany, where over a million balcony systems are running effectively.
-Even Scotland's lower output still delivers worthwhile savings.
+The UK's solar resource is comparable to northern Germany, where over a million balcony systems run effectively.

 Shading matters more than weather

-Partial shading from a railing, neighbouring building, or tree is a bigger performance issue than cloud cover.
+Partial shading from a railing or neighbouring building is a bigger performance issue than cloud cover.
 Shading can reduce output by 30–50%.
-Before buying, check your balcony or outdoor space for shade at different times of day using a free tool like SunCalc.
+Before buying, check your space for shade at different times using a free tool like SunCalc.
+Learn how we track the sun position to calculate accurate savings for your location.

 Future of plug-in solar in the UK